October 20, 2017

 - Boosted revenue by over 130%

-- Became one of the industry leaders in content marketing, including being named No. 1 on Hubspot’s 2015 list for “Exceptional B2B Content Marketing,” No. 1 on Forbes list of “25 Digital Design Blogs to Follow,” and No. 1 on The Next Web’s list of “Promising Digital Design Blogs to Follow”
+- Became one of the industry leaders in content marketing, including No. 1 on HubSpot's 2015 list for "Exceptional B2B Content Marketing," No. 1 on Forbes' list of "25 Digital Design Blogs to Follow," and No. 1 on The Next Web's list of "Promising Digital Design Blogs to Follow"

-By starting with strategy and producing relevant, valuable content that consistently strikes the sweet spot between business goals and audience needs, InVision has become a role model within the content community and a leader in the entire design industry.
+By starting with strategy and producing relevant, valuable content that consistently strikes the sweet spot between business goals and audience needs, InVision became a role model within the content community and a leader in the entire design industry.

 It's All Part of the Customer Journey